thomasebsmith/recurrent/README.md

 ## Technology
 Recurrent is written in Swift, using Swift UI.
-Because it is written in Swift UI, there may be some UI bugs/imperfections.
+Because it is written in Swift UI and Swift UI is a recent technology, there may be some UI bugs or imperfections.